DunnBC22/DunnBC22/README.md

 - 💬 Ask me about ...
 -->

-- My main interest is Natural Language Processesing.
-I am well versed with Python, including NumPy, Pandas, Matplotlib, Scikit-Learn/Sklearn, PyTorch & HuggingFace.
+- My focus right now is learning topics within the data engineering domain.
+I am in the midst of learning Apache Airflow and intend on learning Apache Kafka next!

-- 🌱 I’m currently learning LangChain, Reinforcement Learning & Prompt Tuning with Large Language Modeling.
+- I am well versed with Python, including NumPy, Pandas, Matplotlib, Scikit-Learn/Sklearn, PyTorch & HuggingFace.

 - 🤔 I’m looking for help with finding suitable employment.
-If you know anyone seeking a NLP Engineer in the USA, feel free to direct them to my [Linkedin profile](https://www.linkedin.com/in/dunnbc22/)
+If you know anyone seeking a Data Engineer in the USA, feel free to direct them to my [Linkedin profile](https://www.linkedin.com/in/dunnbc22/)

 - 📫 How to reach me: [Reach out to me on LinkedIn](https://www.linkedin.com/in/dunnbc22/)